SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         * - HardwareError
           - The connected hardware operates incorrect or may not operate at all due to errors inside or in connected components.

-        * - ProtocolError
-          - A malformed Request or on unspecified message was sent.
-            This includes non-understood actions and malformed specifiers.
-Also if the message exceeds an implementation defined maximum size.
-            *note: this may be retryable if induced by a noisy connection.
-Still that should be fixed first!*

     .. list-table:: retryable errors
         :widths: 20 80